 EDA immediately shows the distribution of all the Features to give an insight into how to approach cleaning and Feature Selection

-to renderdata frame“with-s
+The Dataset provided on Kaggle had a tabulated csv file that required us to render it into a data frame by specifying the separator as “ \t”

+The data frame contained 29 features each with 2240 observations except for the float type feature “Income “with 24 missing values.
+Other object-type includes integer and object types.

 'Education' and 'Marital Status' have categorical values that we will encode to get a numerical dataset.